Building Your Own Wood Fired Pizza Oven

 Depending on the location, you may need to start by laying a concrete foundation.
 Supports for your oven can be made of concrete, breeze blocks, house bricks, or even old railway sleepers, but they must be strong and level, as the oven is going to be heavy.
 Many designs utilise the space within the supports to create a log store.

 Good insulation is the key to obtaining an even temperature throughout the cooking area and not wasting heat to the outside.
 This starts at the top of your support structure.
-You can buy ready made insulation concrete plinths or make your own, using a mix of vermiculite and cement powder.
-Flakes of vermiculite expand many times over when exposed to high temperatures resulting in a light weight heat resistant layer.
+You can buy ready made insulation concrete plinths, or insulate under the base of the oven with a ceramic fibre board.

 On top of this, a layer of fire bricks make up the base of the oven.
 The firebricks should be laid flush to each other on a thin layer of sand to make the smooth and level surface you need for cooking your pizzas on.